amael-ls/quarto_dev/siunitx-quarto/README.md

 This will install the extension under the `_extensions` subdirectory.

 ## Usage
-Just type the siunitx commands in Quarto as you would do in Latex (check the MWE: [example](example.qmd)).
-Nothing else to do except having the proper YAML header:
+Just type the siunitx commands in Quarto as you would do in Latex (check the [MWE](example.qmd)).
+Nothing else to do except having a proper YAML header, such as:
 ```yaml
 ---
 filters: